screentek/Optimizely/README.md

 ## Changelog

+- **v1.1.1**: Solved bug where the files from the plugin were not being copied over if the EPiServer.Forms.UI package was also installed.
 - **v1.1.0**: Images inserted to TinyMCE now contains additional data.
 Popup window for TinyMCE no longer automatically closing after a few seconds.
 - **v1.0.41**: Bugfixes: Settings can now be read from appsettings.<environment>.json files with fallback on appsettings.json, In tinymce we have added increased support for linux systems (case sensitivity for files), added additional close button to tinymce popup window, fixed bug where the source of the popup window sometimes was undefined.
 - **v1.0.40**: Bugfixes: Images now display alt-text correctly and added some useful comments on view files for models.